 Jack Ellister 'When An Old Cricketer Leaves The Crease' /'Supernaut'

-vinyl 45rpm - crustacean 90 on sale late-July
+vinyl 45rpm - crustacean 90 sold out

 Jack Ellister was recently voted FdM's favourite solo artist, so it's great to have him back on Fruits de Mer with a newly-recorded single - even more so when you hear that he's chosen to reinterpret two songs that are about as far apart in their style and origins as anything that's appeared on the label in over 10 years.